-Samora Machel, first president of independent Mozambique, was born on September 29, 1933 in the village of Chilembene, in the Gaza Province of Mozambique.
+Samora Machel, the first president of independent Mozambique, was born on September 29, 1933, in the village of Chilembene, in the Gaza Province of Mozambique.
 He was of the Shangana ethnic group and was born into a family of farmers.
-Machel attended a Catholic mission school for his primary education and by 1954 he had started studying in the capital city of Maputo to become a nurse, one of the few occupations open to black Mozambicans at the time.
-It was during this time that Machel began criticizing the Portuguese government, protesting that black nurses were paid less than their white counterparts.
+Machel attended a Catholic mission school for his primary education and by 1954 he had started studying in the capital city of Maputo to become a nurse, one of the few occupations open to Black Mozambicans at the time.
+It was during this time that Machel began criticizing the Portuguese government, protesting that Black nurses were paid less than their white counterparts.

-Despite this, Machel was able to inspire national pride into many of the people of Mozambique and when he died in a plane crash on the 19th October 1986, his country mourned the loss of a national icon.
+Despite this, Machel was able to inspire national pride in many of the people of Mozambique and when he died in a plane crash on the 19th of October 1986, his country mourned the loss of a national icon.